-• Land Inventories (land or buildings owned or acquired with the intention of selling or distributing such property in the ordinary course of business)
+Land Inventories (land or buildings owned or acquired with the intention of selling or distributing such property in the ordinary course of business)

 Further asset classification has not been defined in GRAP.
 The examples of infrastructure assets include road networks, sewer systems, water and power supply systems and communication networks.
-Current 13 | P a g e classifications used for infrastructure are limited and do not represent all asset types.
+Current classifications used for infrastructure are limited and do not represent all asset types.
 To facilitate the practical management of infrastructure assets and asset register data, infrastructure assets have been further classified.
 The recommended classifications are provided in Annexure A.